GLP-1 & Muscle Loss: Do Semaglutide or Tirzepatide Cause Muscle Wasting?

 About the Author

 Dr. Joshua Silva, MD, is a licensed physician and Medical Director of Potere Health MD.
-He completed residency training in Occupational and Environmental Medicine from the University of Utah where he also earned a master's degree in Occupation Health.
+After graduating medical school from the University of Hawaii, he completed residency training in Occupational and Environmental Medicine from the University of Utah where he also earned a master's degree in Occupation Health.
 He now specializes in evidence-based weight management, including GLP-1/GIP therapies (semaglutide & tirzepatide).
-Dr. Silva provides in-person and virtual care for patients throughout Utah.
+Dr. Silva provides in-person and virtual care for patients with clinics in Salt Lake City, St. George, and Cedar City, Utah.

 Sources: